-Foster care payments.
+Foster care payments and expenses.
 Payments you receive for the support of a foster child from a child placement agency are considered support provided by the agency.
 Similarly, payments you receive for the support of a foster child from a state or county are considered support provided by the state or county.

-If you are not in the trade or business of providing foster care to a child, your unreimbursed out-of-pocket expenses for the support of the foster child are considered support provided by you if you do not deduct those expenses as a charitable contribution.
-For information about the deduction for charitable contributions, see Publication 526.
+If you are not in the trade or business of providing foster care and your unreimbursed out-of-pocket expenses in caring for a foster child were mainly to benefit an organization qualified to receive deductible charitable contributions, the expenses are deductible as charitable contributions, but are not considered support you provided.
+For more information about the deduction for charitable contributions, see Publication 526.
+If your unreimbursed expenses are not deductible as charitable contributions, they are considered support you provided.